 The document, its content and specific processes are not to be altered except through Fire and Emergency New Zealand document management processes.

-Requests or recommendations for changes to this material should be sent to the District contact
+Requests or recommendations for changes to this material should be sent to the District Manager, Waikato District.
+See Local contacts.